Table of contents

 Let's try to understand the architecture of the servlet.

-Step 1: Initially, the client will send the request to the server using the browser.
+Step 1: Initially, the client will send the request to the web server.

 Step 2: The server will accept the request and send it to the required servlet container.
 Servlet container has other names like servlet engine or web container.
 It handles the life cycle of the servlet.